 If, for instance, one is being taken to jail, and could increase one’s own freedom by rapidly limiting the physical freedom of their guards, is one right to do so?
 Is the freedom of one person as valuable as the freedom of another?
 Is the freedom of two people more valuable than the freedom of one person?
 These are questions which Sartre’s idea of the pursuit of freedom fails to adequately address, yet which would have an answer in a functioning moral system.

-Last, freedom for freedom’s sake makes no logical sense as a goal.
+Last, freedom for freedom’s sake makes no logical sense as a solitary ethical goal, divorced from the support of other moral principles.
 Freedom is how something is accomplished.
 One is able to act because one is free.
 If one uses that freedom to maximize one’s freedom, one will be left with a further question: now that I consider my freedom to be maximized, how am I to act?
 Am I to act?
-Sartre’s emphasis on obtaining and not repressing or oppressing freedom ignores these questions of what to do with the freedom one obtains, which feeds itself back into the first two concerns.
+Sartre’s emphasis on obtaining and not repressing or oppressing freedom ignores these questions of what to do with the freedom one obtains, which are fundamental questions of ethics (and thus this feeds back into the two concerns considered above).

-So, existentialism’s concern with freedom itself is not sufficient to constitute a humanism as desired by Sartre.
-Still, all I am trying to show is that Sartre takes the system farther than it ever needed to go.
+All I am trying to show here is that Sartre takes his school of thought, and the emphasis of both himself and other existentialists on ‘radical personal freedom within constrained circumstances,’ farther than they ever needed to go.
 Existentialism raises serious concerns which thinking people have to navigate, but it does not in itself solve the issues of morality.
-I still find much value in the first half of “Existentialism is a Humanism,” and I still completely agree with the sentiments in Sartre’s concluding paragraph.
+I continue to find much value in the first half of “Existentialism is a Humanism,” and I still completely agree with the sentiments in Sartre’s concluding paragraph.

-And yet, Sartre insists in this essay that existentialism contends the pursuit of freedom is a sufficient condition of moral action.
+And yet, Sartre erroneously insists in his essay that the pursuit of freedom is a sufficient condition of all moral action.
 This may simply be a result of the tenacity with which he intends to meet the declarations of his dissenters.
 At any rate, I agree far more with Sartre when, in much of his other writing—including much of “Existentialism is a Humanism”—his claims are more geared toward a phenomenological approach to coping with or understanding existence, contingency, guilt, death, and, yes, freedom.
 And I find him most agreeable when I’m reading his literary works.

 Related Gemsbok Posts: